DDoS/ParallelProgrammingLabs/lab3/report/report.md

 |---------------|--------------|
 |GeForce GTX 680|0.314         |
 |Tesla K40c     |0.383         |

-Very small simulation, how does that affect the performance difference.
-21.97%

 For a very small simulation like a 4 by4 grid, the timming a pretty similar.
 We notice that the Tesla K40x is 21.97% slower than the GeForce GTX 680.
 However, the size grid makes it probable that the overhead of the K40c is responsible for its slowness compared to the GTX 680.